-499-Honors Senior Seminar, 1 Cr.
+HONR-499 Honors Senior Seminar (1 Credits)

 Capstone course for honors students offered every spring.
 Students will finalize their honors portfolios for review by the honors committee.
 In addition, students will present to the group results/summary of an individual research/creative project, a project in an upper-level course, internship or study abroad experience.
-Restricted to students enrolled in the honors program; and those with junior standing or higher.
+Prerequisites: enrollment in the honors program, junior standing.